Ben Rector

 Benjamin Evans Rector (born November 6, 1986) is an American singer, songwriter, and record producer based in Nashville, Tennessee.
 He is an independent artist, and releases music under his own label OK Kid Recordings.
 Rector's career has with RIAA Gold and RIAA Platinum certifications, including his 2015 album Brand New and 2018's Magic which both peaked at No. 1 on Billboard US Folk and No. 2 on Billboard US Rock and US Indie charts.
-Since 2011's Something Like This, every studio album has debuted on the Billboard 200.
+Since 2011's Something Like This, most albums debuted on the Billboard 200.
 His songs have received airplay on Hot AC, Top 40, Country, AAA, and Christian radio stations.

 Rector has a dedicated fanbase, regularly performing sold-out shows at amphitheaters across the United States with each album release.
 In addition to album-backed tours he completed The Old Friends Acoustic Tour spanning 2020 to 2024, and a run of symphonic performances with Cody Fry in 2023 to 2024 that premiered with two sold out nights at the Kennedy Center.
-He is currently performing 26 live shows nationwide throughout this year in conjunction with his album The Richest Man in the World, released on May 30.
+He recently headlined 26 live shows nationwide throughout 2025 in conjunction with his album The Richest Man in the World; his final show at the Delta Center was his largest ever.

-Televised credits include appearances on Jimmy Kimmel Live!, Conan, The Today Show, Good Morning America, Live With Kelly and Ryan, the 2017 Stanley Cup Finals, the 2025 NBA playoff finals, the The Kelly Clarkson Show, the AT&T Pebble Beach Pro-Am, season 19 of American Idol as a celebrity mentor, and the Macy's Thanksgiving Day Parade.
+Televised credits include appearances on Jimmy Kimmel Live!, Conan, The Today Show, Good Morning America, Live With Kelly and Ryan, the 2017 Stanley Cup Finals, the 2025 NBA playoff finals, The Kelly Clarkson Show, the AT&T Pebble Beach Pro-Am, season 19 of American Idol as a celebrity mentor, and the Macy's Thanksgiving Day Parade.
 His songs have appeared on more than 100 major television shows, ad campaigns, and movies.
 Rector's accolades include a GMA Dove Award for a choir production of his 2022 song "Joy" and a Daytime Emmy nomination for a performance of his 2018 song "Old Friends".